Jenelle Evans Shares Throwback Picture Of Her Son, Hints She Has ‘Evolved’

 Jenelle Evans is spending the weekend without her kids, but the former Teen Mom 2 star is reportedly posting pictures of them and even hinting that she has “evolved.”
-According to an article by Us Weekly, Jenelle posted a throwback photo of her son Kaiser as well as an image of a quote that talks about evolving.
+According to an article by Us Weekly, Jenelle posted a throwback photo of her son, Kaiser, as well as an image of a quote that talks about evolving.

 “Not everyone will appreciate that you’ve evolved because they still have a particular version of you stuck in their head.
 Their problem though, not yours.
 Evolve as you please,” the quote was a repost from Bola Sol.

 Last week, Jenelle spent time in court as she attempted to regain custody of her kids who were removed from her care by CPS.
-Although she was in court, alongside her husband, for a number of days over the past two weeks, her kids remain to be in the care of others.
+Although she was in court with her husband for a number of days over the past two weeks, her kids remain in the care of others.

 The kids were removed following an incident involving her dog, Nugget.
-Her husband reportedly killed the dog for nipping at the couple’s 2-year-old daughter.
-Following the incident, her son Kaiser was the first to be removed from her care.
+Her husband, David Eason, reportedly killed the dog for nipping at the couple’s 2-year-old daughter.
+Following the incident, her son, Kaiser, was the first to be removed from her care.
 He is reportedly in the care of his father.

 Us Weekly reported that Jenelle also shared a photo of Kaiser to social media, though it was a throwback photo.
-The photo was from three-years-ago and shows the young boy playing in the sand at the beach.
+The photo was from three years ago and shows the young boy playing in the sand at the beach.

 View this post on Instagram